killtacnine/ctfs/umassctf_2024/pwn/mitigations_are_awesome/README.md

 PREV_INUSE | IS_MMAPPED | NON_MAIN_ARENA
 ```

 So, in reverse order, the last allocation is at 0x10717f0, the one before is at 0x10717c0, and the earliest is at 0x10717a0.
-Some basic math shows these allocations 1 and 2 are 32 bytes apart and 2 and 3 are 48 bytes apart.
+Some basic math shows the allocations 1 and 2 are 32 bytes apart and 2 and 3 are 48 bytes apart.
 In text, this looks something like this:

 ```
   32 bytes    48 bytes        1040 bytes
 |-----------|---------------|-----------------------------------|
 ```

-The reason I created such a small allocation first was to demonstrate that the heap only allocates in certain size chunks at a time.
+The reason I created such a small allocation first (I only asked for 4 bytes) was to demonstrate that the heap only allocates in certain size chunks at a time.
 In this case, it is 32 bytes that is the smallest amount we can allocate.
 But, it isn't actually 32 bytes of *data*.
 The chunk in its entirety is 32 bytes.
 There are 8 bytes of metadata in the chunk that isn't the `data` portion of the chunk.
 So, you notice I allocated 32 bytes in the second allocation, but the chunk is 48 bytes?
-This is why!
+This is why (well, that and because the heap manager rounded up the data allocated to 40 bytes instead of 32)!

 This matters because the value we need to be free is one large enough to hold 32 bytes of *data* (since the check to send us to `win` requests a 32 byte large memory region for data).
 The minimum amount we need is 48 bytes.
 So, how do we make those 48 bytes there free?

 Let's try a `realloc`!

-If we `realloc` the second region (index "1") to `1024` bytes (other values will work, so long as it is larger than 48 bytes).
-This does, in fact, move our new region to 0x1071800, which is very far from where we were before.
+If we `realloc` the second region (index "1") to `1024` bytes (other values will work, so long as it is larger than 48 bytes) we do, in fact, move our new region to 0x1071800, which is very far from where we were before.
 So, now, the heap looks like this:

 ```
   32 bytes    48 free bytes   1040 bytes